systemd/mkosi/mkosi/resources/mkosi.md

   the default, will try all methods in the order `man`, `pandoc`, `markdown`, `system`.

+`--json`

+: Show the summary output as JSON-SEQ.

 ## Supported output formats

 The following output formats are supported: